naturalis/brassicaceae-hybseq-pipeline/README.md

 1) Download the 2 FastQ (FTP) (fastq.gz) files of SRR8528336 in BioProject PRJNA518905 from:
 https://www.ebi.ac.uk/ena/data/view/SRX5331770 by:
-a) Create the path by:
+- Create the path by:
 `$ mkdir data/raw_reads/SRR8528336/`
-b) Go to this path by:
+- Go to this path by:
 `$ cd data/raw_reads/SRR8528336/`
-c) Download the files by running the command:
+- Download the files by running the command:
 `$ wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR852/006/SRR8528336/SRR8528336_1.fastq.gz`
 `$ wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR852/006/SRR8528336/SRR8528336_2.fastq.gz`
-d) At the end you should get:
+- At the end you should get:
 ./data/raw_reads/SRR8528336/SRR8528336_1.fastq.gz and ./data/raw_reads/SRR8528336/SRR8528336_2.fastq.gz
 These are paired end reads: forward (1) and reverse (2)
-e) Go back to the main folder.
+- Go back to the main folder.

 2) Download the sequence genome Arabidopsis lyrata subsp. lyrata (GCA_000004255.1) from: https://www.ncbi.nlm.nih.gov/assembly/GCF_000004255.2
-a) By creating a new path:
+- By creating a new path:
 `$ data/sequence_genomes`
-b) Go to this path:
+- Go to this path:
 `$ cd data/sequence_genomes/download`
-c) Download list of all GenBank files:
+- Download list of all GenBank files:
 `$ wget ftp://ftp.ncbi.nlm.nih.gov/genomes/ASSEMBLY_REPORTS/assembly_summary_genbank.txt`
-d) Get the download link of the correct genome and save this in ftp_folder.txt by:
+- Get the download link of the correct genome and save this in ftp_folder.txt by:
 `$ grep -E 'GCF_000004255.2' assembly_summary_genbank.txt | cut -f 20 > ftp_folder.txt`
-e) Create folder and script to save the links:
+- Create folder and script to save the links:
 `awk 'BEGIN{FS=OFS="/";filesuffix="genomic.fna.gz"}{ftpdir=$0;asm=$10;file=asm"_"filesuffix;print "wget "ftpdir,file}' ftp_folder.txt > download_fna_files.sh`
-f) Download the sequence genome by:
+- Download the sequence genome by:
 `$ source download_fna_files.sh`
-g) Unpack the .gz file by: (is not necessary)
+- Unpack the .gz file by: (is not necessary)
 `$ gunzip GCA_000004255.1_v.1.0_genomic.fna.gz`
-h) Change the .fna file to arl_ref.fa file and move this file back to the sequence_genomes directory by:
+- Change the .fna file to arl_ref.fa file and move this file back to the sequence_genomes directory by:
 `$ mv GCA_000004255.1_v.1.0_genomic.fna ../arl_ref.fa`

 3) Install and download the necessary software packages for this project written in brassicaceae-hybseq-pipeline.yaml.